Skip to content

 Approach

 CodeBranch took a two-phase approach, each as a standalone project.
-The engineer owned architecture, build, testing, and delivery end-to-end.
+A dedicated four-person team — project manager, software architect, developer, and QA specialist — owned the engagement end-to-end.

 In the first project, the team designed a new prediction algorithm that calculates second-level arrival predictions across every transit mode — buses, trains, subways, trams, and cable transit.
 The legacy model was kept running in parallel so agencies could compare old vs. new predictions before committing to the switch.
 Roughly 400 of 700+ agencies have migrated so far, with the client reporting 95% accuracy against a target of 100%.